censys/censys-python/docs/usage-asm.rst

 -  :attr:`Logbook <censys.asm.logbook.Logbook>`
 -  :attr:`Risks <censys.asm.risks.Risks>`
 -  :attr:`InventorySearch <censys.asm.inventory.InventorySearch>`
+-  :attr:`SavedQueries <censys.asm.saved_queries.SavedQueries>`

-Alternatively, all three class objects can be used together by initializing an AsmClient object.
-This client wraps the three APIs under one object for ease of use.
+Alternatively, all class objects can be used together by initializing an AsmClient object.
+This client wraps the APIs under one object for ease of use.

 -  :attr:`AsmClient <censys.asm.AsmClient>`